0xlkda/resume/resume.md

 - 61% increase in the online store's conversion rate in one month.
 - 99% customer satisfaction since 2020.
-- Made ECM's fulfillment tasks less human mistakes by providing an automation system.
+- Made the fulfillment process less miserable by providing an automation system.

-### MORE DETAIL

-Contact him via the links above to hear more about Duy Anh's story.